Unified Object Detector for Different Modalities based on Vision Transformers: Methodology

 \subsection{Fine-tuning}

 \textbf{Data augmentation}: We follow the same augmentation with the pre-train stage.
 The raw input images have the width of 730 and height of 530.
 Those raw images are randomly resized and cropped during the training.
-During testing, the images are resized to width of 1120 and height of 800 which can be divided by 32.\\ \textbf{Hardware:} For the fine-tuning, we use a standard single NVIDIA Titan-X GPU, which has 12 GB memory.
+During testing, the images are resized to width of 1120 and height of 800 which can be divided by 32.

+\textbf{Hardware:} For the fine-tuning, we use a standard single NVIDIA Titan-X GPU, which has 12 GB memory.
 We fine-tune the network for 133K iterations for 100 epochs.
 It took about 29 hours for Swin-T based network with batch size of 2 (for 133K iterations) for the RGB only model.
-For the YONOD without the inter modality mixing, it took about 2 days to train the model.
-For with the inter modality mixing, the speed depends on the number of inter modality mixing images added to the training data. \\ \textbf{Fine-tuning subtasks:} We focus on the 2D object detection performance, so we fine-tune the model based on the 2D detection related labels.
-Similar to simCrossTrans \cite{simCrossTrans_cite}, we kept the mask branch without training to further verify whether reasonable mask detection can be created by using the weights from the pre-train stage.\\
+For the UODDM without the inter modality mixing, it took about 2 days to train the model.
+For with the inter modality mixing, the speed depends on the number of inter modality mixing images added to the training data.

+\textbf{Fine-tuning subtasks:} We focus on the 2D object detection performance, so we fine-tune the model based on the 2D detection related labels.
+Similar to simCrossTrans \cite{simCrossTrans_cite}, we kept the mask branch without training to further verify whether reasonable mask detection can be created by using the weights from the pre-train stage.